-Classification of Abortion
+Etiology of Spontaneous Abortion

-Risk factors include
+Risk factors for spontaneous abortion include

 Subclinical thyroid disorders, a retroverted uterus, and minor trauma have not been shown to cause spontaneous abortions.

-Missed abortion is suspected if the uterus does not progressively enlarge or if quantitative beta-hCG is low for gestational age or does not double within 48 to 72 h.
+Missed abortion is suspected if the uterus does not progressively enlarge or if quantitative beta-hCG is low for gestational age or does not double within 48 to 72 hours.
 Missed abortion is confirmed if ultrasonography shows any of the following:

 Disappearance of previously detected embryonic cardiac activity